-Little Brown Bugs: Fly Selection for People Who Can Never Find the Right Fly | Coastal Angler & The Angler Magazine
+Little Brown Bugs: Fly Selection for People Who Can Never Find the Right Fly - Coastal Angler & The Angler Magazine

 John Gierach famously noted that fly-tiers have been trying for many years to craft a fly that would not catch a fish.
 The truth is that there is rarely, if ever, only one “Right Fly.”
 If fish aren’t responding, it’s more likely that the problem is in the rigging or presentation.
 Rather than spend precious minutes cycling through every pattern in the box, pair a juicy cheeseburger with a convincing “little brown bug” and trust that it will get some bites if fished properly.
 From there, work on casting and presentation fundamentals or just move along and find some more receptive fish.
 If that doesn’t work, then it might be time to revisit that prayer book and trust your luck to the man upstairs.

 Ryan Wilson is the Owner and Operator of Madison River Fly Fishing Outfitters in Cornelius, NC.
 If you’d like help finding the “Right Fly” or booking a guided trip, please contact him at madisonriverflyfishing@gmail.com or call at (704) 896-3676.
-Check us out on Facebook: Madison River Fly Fishing Outfitters or on the Web: www.carolinaflyfishing.com
+Check us out on Facebook: Madison River Fly Fishing Outfitters.